 Following a bicycle accident, the most important thing is to get the police to the scene.
 Depending on the severity of injuries, a person should get emergency medical personnel, EMS, fire rescue, or whatever it might be in the locale to the scene to evaluate the person and to make sure there are no internal injuries that could cause major problems or death.

 Bicyclists should carry identification so if they are knocked unconscious or worse, others at the scene of the accident know who the person is and who to contact.
 Blood type information is helpful to have on a person in case a serious traumatic event requires a blood transfusion immediately.
 Sometimes, time is of the essence and even simple things like that can really help.
-Speak with a practiced attorney to learn more about safety measures following a Boynton Beach bicycle accident.
+Speak with a practiced Boynton Beach bike accident attorney from Kogan & DiSalvo to learn more about safety measures following a bicycle accident.

 Carrying a Camera

 The benefit of having a camera attached to a bicycle, a helmet, or both has proven helpful over and over again.
 Whenever there is an accident, whether it is between cars, trucks, car and a bicycle, a truck and a bicycle or whatever, there are always multiple versions of what happened.